Cheshire-Cat94/Cheshire-Cat94.github.io/README.md

 Comparing these new findings with what we found earlier, it is clear that while the overall trend persists, there is significant variation.
 This holds true in the most dramatic fashion especially for official government communication, where the variation within the 95 %-confidence interval is so marked that it is possible that there was no change in urgency at all.
 The relatively small sample size (max n=21) of the government communication data set might clue us as to why we should expect such significant variation.
 Indeed, when comparing to the exponentially larger Twitter data set (n=1000), sample size seems to provide the most plausible explanation for this volatility.

 Out of all of the sources, The Telegraph displays a rather unusual pattern.
-What our findings seem to indicate is that The Telegraph news desk were considerably more alarmist than its counterpart at the Guardian during the least severe period, while dropping the subject completely once we entered January of 2021.
+What our findings seem to indicate is that The Telegraph news desk was considerably more alarmist than its counterpart at the Guardian during the least severe period, while dropping the subject completely once we entered January of 2021.

 ![Figure 6: Box plot SourcesXUrgency Proportion](https://raw.githubusercontent.com/Cheshire-Cat94/Cheshire-Cat94.github.io/main/Rplot03.png)